sagerkudrick/cs2-dataset-gen/README.md

 ## 📁 Files

-- `cs2_model.blend` – Blender file with model + camera setup
+- `blend_files/CS2_DatasetGenerator.blend` – Blender file with model + camera setup + script
-- `rotate_and_render.py` – Script to rotate and render at every angle
+- `scripts/render_generator.py` – Stand-alone script to rotate and render at every angle, so you can see what it does without downloading/opening the .blend
-- `imgs/` – Sample renders, Blender previews, and detection results
+- `imgs/*` – Sample renders, Blender previews, and detection results

 ---